 Quitman is a very small city located in the state of Texas.
 With a population of 1,850 people and two constituent neighborhoods, Quitman is the 653rd largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Quitman is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Quitman is a city of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Quitman who work in office and administrative support (16.67%), sales jobs (13.96%), and law enforcement and fire fighting (7.21%).
+Unlike some cities, Quitman isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Quitman are a mix of both white- and blue-collar jobs.
+Overall, Quitman is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Quitman who work in office and administrative support (13.14%), sales jobs (13.14%), and law enforcement and fire fighting (7.93%).

-Quitman is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Quitman does not have a public transit system used by locals to get to and from work.

-In terms of college education, the citizens of Quitman rank slightly lower than the national average.
-16.31% of adults 25 and older in Quitman have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Quitman is nearly on par with the US average for all cities of 21.84%: 17.15% of adults 25 and older in Quitman have a bachelor's degree or advanced degree.

 Quitman is a somewhat ethnically-diverse city.
 The people who call Quitman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Quitman residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Quitman include Irish, English, German, Italian, and Scots-Irish.
+Quitman also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.52% of the city’s residents.
+Important ancestries of people in Quitman include Irish, English, German, Scots-Irish, and European.

 The most common language spoken in Quitman is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and Italian.